DaRL-GenAI/LangMARL/README.md

 all three on every attempt under the starting policy, so the team does not begin at its ceiling, and three trajectories per iteration keep a whole iteration's credit readable. `--iterations`, `--model`, `--task-ids` and `--workers` change the rest.
 A run costs a few cents.

-> This is a mechanism demonstration, not a benchmark.
-Three tasks make each
-> problem worth 33 points, so the accuracy curve is one task flipping.
-Measured
-> runs landed anywhere between -30 and +33 points with no trend, and the
-> optimizer reliably grows both policies into verbose engineering prose.
-Read
-> the demo for how credit is assigned and how policies are rewritten, not as
+Read the demo for how credit is assigned and how policies are rewritten.
-> evidence that they improved.

 ### Minimal Example